OpenLiberty/liberty-tools-vscode/CONTRIBUTING.md

 ### Developing

-To learn how to set up, run, and test your development environment, follow the provided [development instructions](DEVELOPING.md).
+To learn how to set up, run, and test your development environment, see [Developing Liberty Tools for Visual Studio Code](DEVELOPING.md).